-Cranmore recognises that the school plays a significant part in the prevention of harm to our children by providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection.
+We recognise that the school plays a significant part in the prevention of harm to our children by providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection.

-We will:
+The school will:

-- Establish and maintain an ethos where children feel safe and secure, are encouraged to talk and are always listened to. - Include regular consultation with children e.g. through questionnaires, participation in anti-bullying activity, asking children to report whether they have had happy/sad lunchtimes/playtimes - Ensure that all children know there is and can access an adult in the school whom they can approach if they are worried or in difficulty. - Include safeguarding across the curriculum, including PSHE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
-In particular this will include anti-bullying work, online-safety, accessing emergency services, road safety, pedestrian and cycle training.
-In Year 6, to prepare the boys for their transition to the senior section of Cranmore, we also include personal safety aspects and independent travel. - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.
+- Establish and maintain an ethos where children feel safe and secure, are encouraged to talk and are always listened to. - Include regular consultations with children e.g. through questionnaires, participation in anti-bullying activity, asking children to report whether they feel safe in the setting. - Ensure that all children know they can access a trained adult in the school whom they can approach if they are worried or in difficulty. - Include safeguarding across the curriculum, including PSHE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
+In particular this will include anti-bullying work, onlinesafety, accessing emergency services, road safety, pedestrian and cycle training.
+Also focussed work in Year 11 to prepare for transition to post-16 placements and more personal safety/independent travel. - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.